thedude0606/manusoptions/PROGRESS.md

 - Enhanced logging for options chain data to better diagnose issues with Last, Bid, and Ask fields.
 - Added detailed logging of streaming data updates to track field values in real-time.
 - Created a logs directory to store all log files with timestamps in filenames.
+- Identified root cause of Last, Bid, Ask fields showing as None in options streaming: incorrect contract key formatting.
+- Implemented proper contract key formatting for streaming compatibility in both data_fetchers.py and streaming_manager.py.
+- Added comprehensive debug logging to track raw API responses and verify contract key formatting.
+- Created a dedicated format_contract_key_for_streaming function to ensure consistent key formatting across modules.
+- Enhanced streaming_manager.py to log full raw messages from the Schwab API for better troubleshooting.

 ## Current Work in Progress

-- Pushing updated code with file-based logging and streaming field display fixes to GitHub.
+- Pushing updated code with contract key formatting fix and enhanced logging to GitHub.
 - Testing the enhanced logging functionality to ensure it captures all necessary diagnostic information.
 - Verifying that Last, Bid, and Ask fields are properly displayed in the options streaming tab.